 A stimulating interpretation of the history of Eastern Christianity, this book serves as a general introduction to the Orthodox Church and has been widely read by Orthodox and non-Orthodox alike.

-As Schmemann himself said,
+As Schmemann himself said:

+This book is not a scholarly investigation into the history of the Orthodox Church nor a mere manual.
+It is a reflection on the long historical pilgrimage of Orthodoxy, an attempt to discern in our past that which is essential and permanent and that which is secondary, mere past.
 It is my sincere hope that in reading this book Western Christians may realize that our past is also their past, or rather, our common past, that essential "term of reference" without which no mutual understanding is possible.
 As the Eastern isolation of Orthodoxy is coming to an end, as it becomes more and more implanted in the West, it becomes urgent that its history be known and understood.

-Father Alexander Schmemann (+ 1983) was a prolific writer, brilliant lecturer, and dedicated pastor.
+About the Author: Fr Alexander Schmemann was a prolific writer, brilliant lecturer, and dedicated pastor.
 Former dean and professor of liturgical theology at St Vladimir's Orthodox Theological Seminary, his insight into contemporary culture and liturgical celebration left an indelible mark on the Christian community worldwide.